Contentious Probate Solicitors

 For peace of mind

-There are various types of wills and probate matters we deal with:
+There are various types of contentious probate matters we deal with:

-Want to learn more about contested probate?
-Feel free to give us a call on 0800 1380 458 or get in touch through the website.
+To learn more about probate and estate disputes, contact our contentious probate solicitors by calling 0800 1380 458 or get in touch through the website.

 How Switalskis can help

 When you get in touch with us, we first work out what you're aiming to sort out in the contested probate case.
-Are you challenging a will or concerned about how an estate is being managed?
+Are you challenging a will or concerned about the administration of an estate?
 We'll lay out the steps you'll need to take so you know what lies ahead.

 We stick with you throughout the whole process, breaking down the legal stuff and handling the paperwork.
 We handle the tricky legal parts so you can focus on what's most important to you.
 We understand that every contested probate situation is unique, so our advice is customised to fit your specific needs.